picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/boosting-a-bounty.md

 ---

-## example: boosting a bounty

-Imagine someone creates a bounty:

-> **Find a Great Third Space**
->
-> Find an active café, tea shop, or bookstore-style third space, document it with new photos, leave a thoughtful Google review, and provide proof that the review and visit happened.
->
-> **Reward: 0.05 ETH**

-You think this is a great idea, so you boost it with another **0.02 ETH**.

-The bounty now has:

-**0.07 ETH total funding**

-Your contribution also gives you a share of the bounty's voting power.

-Someone else can see the same bounty and decide to add another 0.03 ETH.

-Now the bounty has:

-**0.10 ETH total funding**

-The new funder receives voting power proportional to their contribution as well.

-[DIAGRAM: Creator funds → Person A boosts → Person B boosts → larger reward + distributed voting power]

-The original creator doesn't have to anticipate how much funding the bounty will ultimately receive.
-The community can collectively increase both the incentive and the pool of people with a stake in verification.

----

 ## open bounties can be boosted

 Only **open bounties** can receive additional funding.

 An open bounty is designed to let anyone contribute to its reward after it has been created.

-[SCREENSHOT: Open bounty with boost option visible]

 Every additional contribution increases the total reward and gives the contributor a corresponding share of voting power.